FreeRide: Harvesting Bubbles in Pipeline Parallelism: Introduction

 \bb{} limits the GPU resource consumption of side tasks through the automated side task profiler and the side task manager.
 The side task profiler first captures the key performance characteristics of the newly implemented side tasks.
 The side task manager coordinates a group of side task workers, one for each GPU in the platform, and assigns each of the side tasks to one of the workers based on the characteristics.
 During pipeline training, bubbles are reported to the side task manager from the \bb{}-instrumented pipeline training system.
 The side task manager starts side tasks when the bubble period begins and pauses them when the bubble ends.
-A side task worker deploys each side task on top of CUDA MPS~\cite{nvidia_developers_multi-process_2024} to limit its GPU memory consumption and uses a containerized environment, e.g., Docker~\cite{bernstein_containers_2014} for isolation.
+A side task worker deploys each side task on top of CUDA MPS, which enables the concurrent execution of CUDA kernels from different processes~\cite{nvidia_developers_multi-process_2024} to limit the side task's GPU memory consumption and uses a containerized environment, e.g., Docker~\cite{bernstein_containers_2014} for isolation.
 These components work collaboratively to serve side tasks during bubbles, achieving a low performance overhead on the primary pipeline training workload.

-In summary, \bb{} is a holistic solution that manages and serves the side task by leveraging bubbles in pipeline training, while maintaining minimal performance overhead and requiring low programming effort.
+In summary, \bb{} is a middleware system that bridges the gap between the resourceful yet hard-to-utilize bubbles in \pp{} and the extra GPU workloads we run to harvest the bubbles.
+It provides a holistic solution to manage and serve side tasks by leveraging bubbles in pipeline training, while maintaining minimal performance overhead and requiring low programming effort.
 We evaluate \bb{} by deploying it to run side tasks alongside DeepSpeed that runs pipeline training~\cite{rasley_deepspeed_2020}.
-We measure the time increase of pipeline training as the performance overhead caused by side tasks.
+We measure the time increase in pipeline training as the performance overhead caused by side tasks.
 As the throughput of different side tasks is not directly comparable with the pipeline training workload, we use the cost of GPUs as a unified metric, i.e., the cost of the extra execution time from co-locating side tasks with pipeline training vs. the cost saved from running side tasks that otherwise would run on dedicated lower-tier GPUs.